acasta-yhliu/hattmapper/README.md

 ## Usage

-We contain tree mappers:
+We contain these mappers:

-1. `HamiltonianTernaryTreeMapper`: The most basic tree construction algorithm, without _vacuum state preservation_ or any optimization.
+1. `HATTMapper`: The Fermion-to-qubit mapper with _vacuum state preservation_ and _optimization_.

-2. `HamiltonianTernaryBonsaiMapper`: Tree construction algorithm with _vacuum state preservation_ but use traverse for operator pairing.
+2. `HATTPairingMapper`: The mapper with only _vacuum state preservation_ based on operator pairing but no travserse optimization.

-3. `HamiltonianTernaryUnionMapper`: The most optimized version, use caching for fast traversing and retain _vacuum state preservation_. **This is the version you should use**.
-Others are for legacy purpose.
+3. `HATTNaiveMapper`: The most basic one.
+No _vacuum state preservation_.

+You could compare these mappers according to our paper.
+However, the **`HATTMapper`** is the one you should use.

 ## Citation